Search the site:

 What Is an Employer Branding Strategy?

 Putting the right effort into ensuring that your business has a strong employer perception is crucial to your bottom line.
-According to a list of employer brand statistics, a well-executed employer branding strategy can reduce turnover by 28% and decrease the cost-per-hire in half.
+Did you know that 82% of people consider the company’s reputation and employer brand before applying for a job?

 Now that we’ve defined the key terms, let’s examine 6 steps you can take to ensure that your efforts don’t go in vain.